urql-graphql/urql/docs/advanced/server-side-rendering.md

 Unless the component that is being wrapped already has a `getInitialProps` method, `next-urql` won't add its own SSR logic, which automatically fetches queries during server-side rendering.
 This can be explicitly enabled by passing the `{ ssr: true }` option as a second argument to `withUrqlClient`.

+When you are using `getStaticProps`, `getServerSideProps`, or `getStaticPaths`,  you should opt-out of `Suspense` by setting the `neverSuspend` option to `true` in your `withUrqlClient` configuration. your `withUrqlClient`.
+During the prepass of your component tree `next-urql` can't know how these functions will alter the props passed to your page component.
+This injection could change the `variables` used in your `useQuery`.
+This will lead to error being thrown during the subsequent `toString` pass, which isn't supported in React 16.

 ### Resetting the client instance

 In rare scenario's you possibly will have to reset the client instance (reset all cache, ...), this is an uncommon scenario